 1. Accept your role in damaging the relationship

 If you want to fix a broken relationship with your boyfriend or girlfriend, it is imperative to focus on the I rather than you.
+Even if your partner may have had a role to play in whatever has driven you apart, now is not the time to bring it up.
 Acknowledge and accept your mistakes, and only then can you even hope to even begin repairing your damaged bond.

 2. Be honest